EmilyPascua/Gigstarter/app/README.md

 -Be in the app folder

--Type in "npm run start" on your terminal (make sure you have npm installed)
+-Type in "npm run dev" on your terminal (make sure you have npm installed)

 -Navigate to "http://localhost:3000/" on your web browser, but it should automatically open one